Family, rescuers praise Minnesota man pinned under tree for 4 days

 For family and those who rescued him Monday, Ceplecha’s survival is a testament to his strength and will.

-“Nine out of ten times we get that call, that person doesn’t survive,” said Redwood County Sheriff Chief Deputy Mark Farasyn.
+“Nine out of 10 times we get that call, that person doesn’t survive,” said Redwood County Sheriff Chief Deputy Mark Farasyn.
 “You have to have a different mentality to survive something like that.”

 His hip was wedged against the tree stump.
 He could move his arms and twist himself to sit up, but the force of the tree broke his left leg and crushed his right foot.